 - Context analysis and network assessment

-– Analysis of interests and motives of the counterpart
+- Analysing the interests and motives of the other side

 - Setting objectives and priorities in frontline negotiations

-– Defining scenarios and red lines in a negotiation
+- Devising and role-playing negotiation scenarios and setting red lines

 - Planning and evaluating negotiation processes